Your expert guide to planning an awesome 2 week Yucatán itinerary

 Day 6 – Pink lagoon, flamingos and crocodiles

 ✅ Today’s the day to visit the cool pink salt lakes of Las Coloradas.
-Las Coloradas can be visited via an organised tour from Rio Lagartos or you can drive out to the tourist centre at Las Colarados and hire a guide.
+Las Coloradas can be visited via an organised tour from Rio Lagartos or you can drive out to the tourist centre at Las Colorados and hire a guide.
 Spend the morning learning about salt production, why the water is pink and enjoying the recently added activities such as their safari tour or bike rental.

 ✅ After lunch, head back to the village of Rio Lagartos or relax on the beach.